forestdb/forestdb.org/models/adj-order-appendix.md

 )
 ~~~~

 We can check what happens when both adjectives are used by having them restrict the set of boxes one at a time.
 In the following code, we calculate the probability that the multi-adjective modification will have correctly classified the intended referent: `{"brown":true,"small":true}`.

+*Note: In the paper, these calculations appear in (13) and (14).*

 ~~~~
 ///fold: